BestTimesToVisit.com Logo

 Lion's Head Sunrise Hike

 Conquer Lion's Head before dawn to witness a breathtaking sunrise over Cape Town.
 The panoramic view of the city, Table Mountain, and the ocean is simply unforgettable.
-Wear sturdy shoes and bring water; the path can be steep in places.
+Wear sturdy shoes and bring water; the climb can be challenging but rewarding.

 Cape Peninsula Coastal Drive

-Embark on a scenic drive along the Cape Peninsula, stopping at charming fishing villages like Kalk Bay and the dramatic Cape Point.
-Watch for whales (seasonal) and enjoy the fresh sea air.
-Pack a picnic to savor at one of the many scenic overlooks.
+Embark on a scenic drive along the Cape Peninsula, stopping at charming fishing villages like Kalk Bay and experiencing the dramatic cliffs of Chapman's Peak Drive.
+Keep an eye out for whales (seasonal) and seals.
+Enjoy fresh seafood at a seaside restaurant.

 See all 8 things to do →